vackosar/vackosar.github.io/_posts/2017-12-25-Cheap-And-Tiny-Walking-Desk.md

 layout: post
 title: "Cheap And Tiny Walking Desk"
 date: 2017-12-25
+description: A review of my walking desk setup.
 ---

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EnPrXfrZAeo" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-A review of my walking desk setup.

 ## Treadmill
 - I bought this kids magnetic treadmill secondhand for just $32.
 Such low startup cost is great to at least get a taste of the concept.